vd19qe/SoundPalette/Meetings/Meeting07 - Jan 22.md

 - Will is going to look into an alternative and will try again at next meeting on Monday January 27

 ## Database Design
-- Completed thr foundation of the database design
+- Completed the foundation of the database design
 - Missing:
     - Interactions (likes, comments, saved)
     - Direct Messaging